magic-lang/bounty/README.md

 ## The history of ooc and the magic fork
 The ooc language was first released in 2009 and is a general-purpose high-level language which compiles to C code.
 Its compiler is called `rock`.

 In mid-2014 a fork was made of both the SDK, which is now greatly rewritten and extended, and the compiler.
 The latter has undergone some changes.
 Most notably, this fork does not use any garbage collection and introduces the `virtual` and `override` keywords.
+To distinguish it from upstream ooc it is sometimes called `magic` or `magic-lang`, but it is really `ooc` with minor changes.

 ## Rules and practices
 All the code submitted through this process will be made available under the MIT license just as the rock compiler is.

 A solution is accepted if:

 1) It solves all the problems presented in its description

 2) It accurately compiles and runs the accompanied test files without crashes or memory leaks

-3) An inspection by us do not find any bugs
+3) An inspection by us does not find any bugs

 4) The changes can be merged into the rock repo without any conflicts or introducing new problems

 When a solution is accepted you will be contacted to receive your reward.
+This sum is specified in each problem's respective description.
+Any taxes or fees are paid for by the recipient.

-## How to get started (and learn ooc)
+## How to get started

-### To get started with ooc:
+### ...with ooc:

-0) Make sure you have Ubuntu (14.04 or later), `gcc` and `git` installed.
+0) Make sure you have Ubuntu (14.04 or later), with `gcc` and `git` installed (`sudo apt-get install gcc git`).

 1) Run the script you find at the [magic-tools repo](https://github.com/magic-lang/magic-tools).
 This will install an editor (VS Code) with proper syntax highlighting, the latest rock compiler, and some other useful tools.